backstreetbrogrammer/20_JavaCrashCourse/README.md

 **Scope**: describes the accessibility of a variable:

 - "In scope" means the variable can be used in the code block
-- "Out of scope" means the variable is no longer avaiable in the code block
+- "Out of scope" means the variable is no longer available in the code block

 **Best practice**:

 - declare and initialize variables in the same place if possible
 - declare variables in the narrowest scope possible

-###### The if-then and if-then-else Statements
+#### The if-then and if-then-else Statements

 The `if-then` statement is the most basic of all the control flow statements.
 It tells our program to execute a certain section of code only if a particular test evaluates to `true`.